graalvm/workshops/native-image/containerisation/index.md

 ### Lab Objectives

-In this lab you will perform the following tasks:
+In this lab you will:

-- Learn how to add a basic Spring Boot application into a Docker Image and run it
+- Add a basic Spring Boot application to a Docker Image and run it
-- Learn how to build a native executable from this application, using GraalVM Native Image
+- Build a native executable from this application, using GraalVM Native Image
-- Learn how to add the native executable to a Docker Image
+- Add the native executable to a Docker Image
-- Learn how to shrink your application docker image size with GraalVM Native Image & Distroless containers
+- Shrink your application docker image size with GraalVM Native Image & Distroless containers

-**NOTE:** Whenever you see the laptop icon, this is somewhere you will need to do something.
-Watch out for these.
+**NOTE:** Whenever you see the laptop icon, you will need to do something.
+Watch out for it.

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```shell